Three dead in Honolulu high-rise fire, mayor says

 "I looked out my window and noticed black smoke," Horiguchi said.
 "I then opened my window to find the fire was a unit above us, just across.
 I also heard a neighbor above screaming for help."

+Some residents were treated for smoke inhalation and at least three people were taken to the hospital, CNN affiliate KHON reported.

-Local firefighters and police were going door-to-door in the building in search of residents.
+Local firefighters and police were going door-to-door in search of residents.
 Leonard Rosa, a security officer in the building, said it will be "hours" before the fire is under control.

 Daniel Hildebrandt, a tour guide who saw the fire told CNN: "It was smoke at first and it got worse and worse ... there were flames coming out of the window and people that seem to be trapped on their balcony," he said.